denis-migdal/LISS/README.md

 In order to use LISS in your project, copy either the `/index.ts` or `/index.js` file into your project.

-💡 If you need to rebuild the JS file, use the command: `tsc index.ts --target esnext --module esnext`.
+💡 If you need to rebuild the JS file, use the command: `tsc index.ts --strict --target esnext --module esnext`.

 ## Basic usage